altomator/EN-data_mining/README.md

 The documents must be stored in a "DOCS" folder.
 The metadata are generated in a "STATS" folder.

 ### Tests
-1. Open a DOS command line.
+1. Open a command line terminal.
 2. Change dir to the batch folder
 3. >batch-EN.bat

+2. Perl
+One Perl script : extractMD.pl
+>

+### Tests
+1. Open a command line terminal.
+2. Change dir to the batch folder
+3. >perl docs_folder xml json csv

 For each document, its metadata are stored in the STATS folder under two formats :
 - XML (raw metadata, with detailled values for each page)